shashiongithub/Split-and-Rephrase/README.md

 ### Version 1.0 ("benchmark-v1.0")

 Changes from the previous version: More categories, Better split.

+**More details on this dataset coming here**

 <!--- [I will add more details here] --->